-- (1B) An offence based on subsection (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (2) The disclosure must be made within 2 business days after: - (a) the person is given the direction; or - (b) if the person applies for an exemption under section 673 from the obligation to make the disclosure and ASIC refuses to grant the exemption-ASIC notifies the person of its decision on the application; or - (c) if the direction is given by a company or responsible entity-the company or responsible entity pays any fee payable under the regulations made for the purposes of section 672D. - (3) The person does not have to comply with a direction given by the company or the responsible entity if the person proves that the giving of the direction is vexatious.
+(1B) An offence based on subsection (1) is an offence of strict liability.

+- (2) The disclosure must be made within 2 business days after: - (a) the person is given the direction; or - (b) if the person applies for an exemption under section 673 from the obligation to make the disclosure and ASIC refuses to grant the exemption-ASIC notifies the person of its decision on the application; or - (c) if the direction is given by a company or responsible entity-the company or responsible entity pays any fee payable under the regulations made for the purposes of section 672D. - (3) The person does not have to comply with a direction given by the company or the responsible entity if the person proves that the giving of the direction is vexatious.